jotaen/klog/Specification.md

 A *time* value MUST consist of both an hour part and a minute part.
 Single-digit hour parts MAY be padded with a `0`.
-The minute part MUST always contain two digits.
+The minute part MUST always contain two “digits”.

 As default, *times* are to be interpreted as 24-hour clock values.
 An `am` or `pm` suffix MAY be used to denote that the value is